 Investment contracts are those contracts that transfer significant financial risk.
-Financial risk is the risk of a possible future change in one or more of a specified interest rate, security price, commodity price, foreign exchange rate, index of price or rates, a credit rating or credit index or the other variable, provided in the case of a non-financial variable that the variable is not specific to a party to the contract.
+Financial risk is the risk of a possible future change in one or more of a specified interest rate, security price, commodity price, foreign exchange rate, index of price or rates, a credit rating or credit index or the other variable.